YakupPayan4578/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## 1.3 Changes in Launch Angle and Initial Velocity
  **Changes in Launch Angle**:
-The launch angle $ \theta $ determines how steep or flat the projectile is launched.
+The launch angle $\theta$ determines how steep or flat the projectile is launched.
 Different launch angles affect the projectile's trajectory in the following ways:

 - **Low angles** (e.g. 15°): The projectile follows a flatter path and reaches the ground quickly, covering less horizontal distance.
 - **Medium angles** (e.g. 45°): The projectile achieves a good balance of horizontal distance and vertical height, reaching the ***maximum range***.